whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Fabletics-June-2015-Review.md

 <br>

-<p><b>VERDICT:</b> I'm so happy with my outfit, it looks amazing and comfortable at the same time.
+<p><b>My Thoughts:</b> I'm so happy with my outfit, it looks amazing and comfortable at the same time.
 The crop print is gorgeous, and the top, well it's so versatile that its a win for me.
 The total value of the outfit came up to $99.90 in retail value, and with VIP membership pricing it goes down to $69.90.
 But since I have their subscription, I only paid $59.95 and that's a <strike>deal</strike> steal!</p>